Sustainability

 Consultation and Reporting Hotline

 Based on the Whistleblower Protection Act, the OPEN HOUSE Group has established a compliance hotline for consultations and reports from our employees and business partners.
-Representatives of the OPEN HOUSE Group or third-party organizations receive consultations and reports provided by the OPEN HOUSE Group’s employees and business partners.
+Consultations and reports from both employees of the Group and our business partners are received either by an external hotline supervised by a lawyer who is well versed in our internal reporting system, or by our internal staff members who handle public interest reporting duties.

 The compliance hotline is also available as a hotline for consultation and reporting on human rights concerns such as issues related to harassment and the work environment.